-Welles M. Post, superintendent of telegraph and signals of the Central region of the Pennsylvania, Pittsburgh, Pa., has been promoted to assistant chief signal engineer on the effective June 1, 1925, with headquarters in Post was born at Andover, Conn., on July 10, 1876, and entered the signal department construction forces of the New York, New Haven & Hartford in May, 1896.
-He was later appointed batteryman and then pro-In 1900, he was appointed division signal foreman on the same 1905, to become circuit engineer's office of the
+Welles M. Post, superintendent of telegraph and signals of the Central region of the Pennsylvania, Pittsburgh, Pa., has been promoted to assistant chief signal engineer on the staff of the chief signal engineer of the system, effective June 1, 1925, with headquarters in Philadelphia, Pa.
+Mr. Post was born at Andover, Conn., on July 10, 1876, and entered the signal department construction forces of the New York, New Haven & Hartford in May, 1896.
+He was later appointed batteryman and then promoted to maintainer.
+In 1900, he was appointed division signal foreman on the same road, resigning in June, 1905, to become circuit draftsman in the signal engineer's office of the